OCA/manufacture-reporting/mrp_order_report_lot_barcode/README.rst

     :alt: License: AGPL-3

 ==============================================
-Product Barcode on the Production Order Report
+Lot Barcode on the Production Order Report
 ==============================================

-This module adds the product code or lot/serial number barcode on the production order report so that manufacturing users can scan barcodes.
+This module adds lot/serial number barcodes on the production order report so that manufacturing users can scan barcodes.

 Configuration
 =============

 * Check the configuration of your products to make sure:
-  * the barcode field is set
-  * the tracking is configured: No tracking, By Lot Number, By Serial Number
+  * the tracking is configured: By Lot Number, By Serial Number
 * Create a BOM using these products

 Usage